Energy Superhub Oxford (ESO)

 Ground source review: Energy Superhub Oxford (ESO)

-Kensa Contracting deliver over 300 ground source heat pumps connected to ambient temperature shared ground loop arrays as part of a £41m world-first Energy Superhub built in Oxford.
+Kensa Contracting delivers over 300 ground source heat pumps connected to ambient temperature shared ground loop arrays as part of a £41m world-first Energy Superhub built in Oxford.

 Ground source review: Energy Superhub Oxford (ESO)

-The world’s first low carbon transport, power & heat energy superhub, supported with funding from the UK’s innovation agency, UK Research and Innovation (UKRI), features Kensa ground source heat pumps, grid-scale energy storage, the largest hybrid battery ever deployed for EV charging points, and optimised energy trading, as a real-life model for large-scale heat and transport decarbonisation.
+The world’s first low carbon transport, power & heat energy superhub features Kensa ground source heat pumps, grid-scale energy storage, the largest hybrid battery ever deployed for EV charging points, and optimised energy trading, as a real-life model for large-scale heat and transport decarbonisation.
+The project is supported with funding from the UK’s innovation agency, UK Research and Innovation (UKRI), and made possible through the Prospering From an Energy Revolution (PFER) programme.
 The consortium partners are Oxford City Council, Pivot Power, Habitat Energy, Kensa Contracting, redT energy and the University of Oxford.

 Get in touch

-- Lisa Pender (Energy Superhub Oxford Grant Administrator)
+- Amy Featherstone (Energy Superhub Oxford Grant Administrator)

 In April 2019 Kensa Contracting and the Energy Superhub Oxford consortium were awarded Innovate UK funding for a £41 million project which will deliver a 50MW grid balancing battery connected to superfast EV charge points, as well as 300 domestic Kensa ground source heat pumps (GSHP) with smart controls.
 The project aims to reduce emissions and improve public health by accelerating a switch to electric vehicles and decarbonisation of heating for homes and buildings.